Protein Coffee Recipe: Hot, Iced & High‑Protein (Easy Steps)

 • Cuisine: American, Healthy

-• Boosts metabolism due to thermogenic effects of caffeine + protein combo.
+• Boosts energy with caffeine + protein synergy

 Don’t miss our spinach cottage cheese pasta for a protein-rich lunch to follow your coffee!